fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 I am adding more code to the eventhandler.

+I have added more changes to bring the event code into line with CANmINnOUT code.

 ### CBUSSAM3X8E

 This is Duncan Greenwood's library for the CBUS communication.
 It is not under the control of this GitHub.